MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - Remove phpunit tests warning initializing `purses` again at `GameCalculator` and add `phpunit` configuration to display warnings
         - Remove `popQuestions` data structure
         - Initialize `Science` questions at the new `questions` data structure
+        - Use the new structure for `Science` questions at `totalNumQuestions` method